Malware Analysis 1

 Applicability

-This course is designed to benefit students of any level.
-Whether you’re new to the field and want a high level overview of malware analysis, or you’re an experienced analyst in search of a refresher, we’ve got you covered.
-If you’re looking for more of a challenge, you may want to consider the Malware Analysis - Stage 2 course.
+This course is designed to introduce students with some experience in cybersecurity to the field of malware analysis.
+Whether you are new to reverse engineering and want to understand malware better, or an experienced analyst in search of a refresher, this course will enhance your malware analysis skills.
+If seeking more of a challenge, consider registering for the Malware Analysis - Stage 2 course when offered.

 Objectives

-• Understand the structure of a PE header
+• Understand the structure of binary executable files

 Typical Agenda